 The lights that trim the buildings of Boathouse Row were first installed in 1979 and then replaced in 2005.
 In 2012, various failures began occurring to the lights, power supplies, and controller – leaving dark gaps.
 Since parts from the original system were no longer available due to changes in technology, a full replacement of the components was necessary.
 Thanks to a generous donation from The Joanna McNeil Trust, Philadelphia Parks & Recreation, in partnership with Fairmount Park Conservancy upgraded the lighting installation at the iconic Boathouse Row on the Schuylkill River in the summer of 2016.
 The new lighting system is capable of being programmed with specific colors for occasional special programming.

-A large-scale community celebration is planned for September, which will include representatives from the Schuylkill Navy, the individual rowing clubs and programs, along with city leadership, and during which the full programming capabilities of the lights will be unveiled.
-For more information about the community celebration, click here.
-To see the press release from July, 2016 about the new lights click here.
+A large-scale community celebration was held in September to celebrate the new lights and included representatives from the Schuylkill Navy, the individual rowing clubs and programs, along with city leadership.
+To view the press release from July, 2016 about the new lights click here.

 The lights on the buildings of Boathouse Row were originally installed as part of Philadelphia’s bicentennial celebration in 1976.
 The light system was developed by PECO and until 2005 with the Fairmount Park Conservancy’s involvement, the system of lights of Boathouse Row had not been changed since the original installation.
 There as a chronic problem of lights being out and the annual cost of replacing burned out bulbs was upwards of $50,000.
 Lighting technology changed significantly since the mid 1970’s with brighter and more energy efficient systems.